French immersion: Controversy

-Abolishment in New Brunswick
+Attempted abolition in New Brunswick

 Critics argued that success of French immersion programs gave an unfair advantage to those students over other Anglophone students who only took "core French" (non-immersion, traditional language courses).
 This led to several attempts at reforms.
-In 2008, the government announced that the earliest possible starting year for full immersion to grade 6, but in the face of protests and court challenges moved this to grade 3.
+In 2008, the government announced that the earliest possible starting year for full immersion would be raised to grade 6, but in the face of protests and court challenges later moved this to grade 3.
 Then in 2017 immersion starting in grade 1 was brought back.

-New Brunswick is the only province with constitutionally-enshired official bilingualism based on a model of perfect equality between the languages.
+New Brunswick is the only province with constitutionally-enshrined official bilingualism based on a model of perfect equality between the languages.
 Every ten years, the government of New Brunswick commissions a report on the status of bilingualism in that province.
 The 2022 report written by provincial court Judge Yvette Finn and former deputy education minister John McLaughlin found that while 90% of French of immersion students were conversant in French, less than 10% of students in the regular English stream were.
 This was considered a major problem by Premier Blaine Higgs as he has stated personal bilingualism for all New Brunswickers should be the goal of the education system.
-The report summarized its recommendations on the topic thusly:Our consultation and research have led us to one overwhelming conclusion: New Brunswick needs one strong, authentic, and engaging French second-language program of studies for all students in the Anglophone sector.As a result Premier Higgs announced that while existing student in French immersion would be able to continue, new intakes of French Immersion would cease in 2023 to be replaced by a yet-to-be-designed French curriculum for all non-Francophone students.
-Subsequently the education minister resigned and the teachers' union protested that the timeline was much too quick for such a radical change.
+The report summarized its recommendations on the topic thusly:Our consultation and research have led us to one overwhelming conclusion: New Brunswick needs one strong, authentic, and engaging French second-language program of studies for all students in the Anglophone sector.As a result, Premier Higgs announced that while existing student in French immersion would be able to continue, new intakes of French immersion would cease in 2023 to be replaced by a yet-to-be-designed French curriculum for all non-Francophone students.
+Subsequently, the education minister resigned and the teachers' union protested that the timeline was much too quick for such a radical change.

+In the face of intense backlash from parents, the Higgs government announced on February 17, 2023, that it would no longer proceed with the plan.